lytics/pathforacss/README.md

 For full details on how to leverage custom styles in a production environment visit our ["Using Custom CSS for Theming"](https://activate.getlytics.com/resources/documentation/personalization_editor_design) docs.

 ## Overview
 Upon running the program as instructed below you will see `dist` directory generated.
 This will contain the compiled output of your CSS as well as any other image resources or alterations to the sample .html pages you have made.
-This is also the directly being served locally as part of the default `grunt` command.
+This is also the directly being served locally as part of the default `gulp` command.

 When it comes to altering files you will want to head to `src` for the raw source files.
 In there you will find: